aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/exchange-server-integration/aspose-email-java-access-shared-mailbox/_index.md

   emails via Exchange Web Services.
 This tutorial provides clear steps, code snippets, and best‑practice tips.
 og_image_alt: Guide showing Java code to access a shared mailbox using Aspose.Email
-og_title: Access Shared Mailbox Java using Aspose.Email – Guide
+og_title: How to Access a Shared Mailbox in Java with Aspose.Email
 schemas:
 - author: Aspose
   dateModified: '2026-07-08'
   description: Learn how to access shared mailbox Java with Aspose.Email and list
     emails via Exchange Web Services.
 Step‑by‑step integration, configuration, and code examples.
-  headline: Access Shared Mailbox Java using Aspose.Email – Guide
+  headline: How to Access a Shared Mailbox in Java with Aspose.Email
   type: TechArticle
 - description: Learn how to access shared mailbox Java with Aspose.Email and list emails via Exchange Web Services.
 Step‑by‑step integration, configuration, and code examples.
-  name: Access Shared Mailbox Java using Aspose.Email – Guide
+  name: How to Access a Shared Mailbox in Java with Aspose.Email
   steps:
   - name: '**Free Trial:** Start with a free trial to test Aspose.Email features.
       Download the trial from the [Free Trial Downloads](https://releases.aspose.com/email/java/).'